jhalickman/dwolla-sdk-ios/README.md

 	1. OAuthConsumer
 	1. SBJSON
 	1. DwollaOAuth
-1. Add the following into "Header Search Paths":
+1. Add the following into "Header Search Paths" and checkmark "RECURSIVE":
 	1. "$(SOURCE_ROOT)/DwollaOAuth"

 ### You should now be able to build successfully ###